 We arrive at Ben Gurion Airport in Tel Aviv, Israel.
 If time permits we will visit Jaffa (Joppa), one of the most important port cities in ancient history, strategically located at major crossroads in the center of the land of Israel.
 Peter came to Joppa to raise Tabitha (Dorcas) from the dead (Acts 9:36-42).
 While in Joppa, the apostle stayed at the house of Simon the Tanner and where he had a vision of a large sheet filled with animals being lowered from heaven (Acts 9:43-10:23),

 Following breakfast, we start our day at the Mount of the Beatitudes where Jesus taught His famous Sermon on the Mount (Matthew 5-7).
-We then travel to two valuable northern sites; Dan, where the children of Israel fell to the depths of alternative sacrifice and Caesarea Philippi, the site of Peter’s Confession.
-Returning south, we stop at the home town of Jesus in Capernaum to view the excavations of the sea-side village and Peter’s home.
-Next, a visit to Magdala, home town of Mary Magdalene.
-The recent excavation of the First Century Synagogue and well preserved village makes Magdala one of the most interesting Biblical sites in Israel.
+We then travel to two valuable northern sites; Dan, where the children of Israel fell to the depths of alternative sacrifice, and Caesarea Philippi, the site of Peter’s Confession.
+Returning south, we stop at the hometown of Jesus in Capernaum to view the excavations of the sea-side village and Peter’s home.
+Next, a visit to Magdala, the hometown of Mary Magdalene.
+The recent excavation of the First Century Synagogue and the well-preserved village makes Magdala one of the most interesting Biblical sites in Israel.
 A short ride takes us to the Jesus Boat Museum, followed by a relaxing cruise on the Sea of Galilee.
-A brief scripture reading and devotional on board brings to life the experiences of Jesus and the fishermen disciples.
+A brief scripture reading and devotional on board bring to life the experiences of Jesus and the disciples.
 We end the day with the opportunity to be baptized at the Jordan River baptismal site.